Today’s tip: It is totally okay to remember and honor your treasured loved one.

 - “Is it okay to remember my loved one or talk about them during the holidays?”

 - “How do I go about remembering and honoring my loved one throughout the Christmas season?“

-There’s nothing more painful around the holidays than to no longer have a treasured loved one with you (or experience devastating loss), and yet try to salvage the holiday season and remember a precious loved one, but may become frustrated due to not really knowing how.
+There’s nothing more painful around the holidays than to no longer have a treasured loved one with you or go through devastating loss.
+You try to salvage the holiday season and remember a precious loved one, but may become frustrated due to not really knowing how.

-The memories from Christmases past were some of the best memories a griever has experienced in life, but now the realization of not having their loved one here to enjoy the holidays with is so painful to deal with.
+The memories from Christmases past were some of the best memories a griever has experienced in life, but now the realization of not having their loved one here to enjoy the holidays with is so very painful to deal with.

 It can be a balancing act for a griever to authentically grieve and remember their deceased treasured loved one(s), while also creating meaningful memories with their remaining loved ones—it’s a balance all grievers will need to decide and create for themselves and their family.

 Be kind to yourself and those closest to you, and do what you (and your family) need to do to get through the holidays.
 If you feel like remembering and honoring your treasured loved one, then absolutely do so…and do not feel bad about it.
 You loved them so much while they were with you…and your love is still so very great for your loved one today!
 Never apologize – or feel bad – for remembering and honoring those you love…deceased or living!

-Ask God to guide and direct you throughout your grief, to comfort you, and to give you fresh ideas of how to remember and honor your loved one during the Christmas season.
+Ask God to guide and direct you throughout your grief, comfort you, and give you fresh ideas of how to remember and honor your loved one during the Christmas season.

 Here are 10 ideas for remembering and honoring your cherished loved one this holiday season: